Phillip Hutchinson

-Phillip La Force Hutchinson (March 19, 1963 – February 9, 1988) was an American bank robber and escaped convict, known for his 1988 rampage in Denver, Colorado, in which he robbed a bank, murdered a police officer, and held a man hostage.
-He was pursued by police and a news helicopter that filmed his getaway in one of the first recorded police chases.
+Phillip La Force Hutchinson (March 19, 1963 – February 9, 1988) was an American bank robber and escaped convict, known for a 1988 bank robbery and hostage crisis in Denver, Colorado.
+While fleeing the robbery in his getaway vehicle, he killed police officer Bob Wallis and kidnapped a man as a hostage, engaging in a car chase with police and a news helicopter in one of the first recorded police chases.
 Hutchinson was eventually stopped when the pilot of the news helicopter blocked his vehicle; Hutchinson was then shot dead by police when they surrounded him.
 A 1991 television film, The Chase, was based on his crime spree.

 Biography

 Hutchinson was born in Arlington County, Virginia on March 19, 1963.
 He was described by authorities as a career criminal and was an escaped convict.
 Prior to the Denver bank robbery, he was serving a life sentence for an aggravated robbery in Ferguson Unit, a men's prison in Texas.
 According to the Texas Department of Corrections, he had escaped from prison on July 31, 1987, along with another inmate, by stealing a truck while on work detail.
 Hutchinson's criminal record included ransom kidnapping, two prison escapes, and desertion from the U.S. Marine Corps.
 Authorities also believe he may have been involved in four other bank robberies in the Denver area.